Code Documentation

 Solver

-The addon uses the Python Binding of Solvespace.
+The extension uses the Python Binding of Solvespace.
 As the solver module isn't well documented it's best to inspect it through the an interactive python interpreter.
 This can be done inside blender's python console when the solver module has been installed, something like this:

 from py_slvs import slvs